dwilkie/chatterbox/README.markdown

     From: reply@example.com
     Subject: [my-prefix] my subject

+You can also pass a block to notify in order to override the service that gets used to deliver the notification...

+    Chatterbox::Publishers.register do |notice|
+      Twitter.deliver(notice)
+    end

+    Chatterbox.notify(:summary => "my subject") do |via|
+      via["Twitter"] => {:twitter_account => "someone@example.com"}
+    end

+This will send the notifiction via Twitter and not send it via email.

 ## Exception Notification

 One of the most handy use cases Chatterbox was developed for is exception notification.
 Chatterbox can be configured for Rails exception catching from controllers, and can be used in a plain Ruby app as well.

 To setup Chatterbox for Rails exception notification, install it as a gem with the instructions above, then configure it inside an initializer: